Chapter 6: The Delegated Mind (Agent Mode) cover

 Architecture review of AWS service choices and cost implications.
 Content processing logic validation for edge cases.
 Graph database schema design for future extensibility.
 Deployment strategy approval for production readiness.

-What happened next was a fundamental shift in how I approached development.
-I had learned to think at a different level of abstraction.
+Something shifted.
 Instead of implementing solutions, I was specifying outcomes.
 Instead of writing code, I was writing minds.

-The CLAUDE.md file isn’t just project documentation.
-It’s a living specification that shapes how AI agents understand and execute your vision.
-It’s the DNA of your project, encoding not just what should be built but the principles that should guide its construction.
+The CLAUDE.md file is not just project documentation.
+It is a living specification that shapes how AI agents understand and execute your vision.
+The DNA of your project, encoding not just what should be built but the principles that should guide its construction.
+Traditional programming starts with implementation details and hopes they add up to the intended outcome.
+This inverts that.
+Start with clear outcomes.
+Let implementation emerge.

-The Art of Clear Intent
+Clear Intent

 ## User Dashboard Specification